cdktf/cdktf-provider-cloudflare/docs/dataCloudflareCustomSsls.go.md

 - *Type:* *string

 Whether to match all search requirements or at least one (any).
+Available values: "any", "all".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/data-sources/custom_ssls#match DataCloudflareCustomSsls#match}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/data-sources/custom_ssls#match DataCloudflareCustomSsls#match}

 ---